mat-intersections/bela_sample/README.md

 Sample is highly componentised, and relies mostly on CSS3 for functionality (though it also uses [jQuery](http://jquery.com/) and about 50 lines of Javascript).
 It relies on the [Sass extension language](http://sass-lang.com/) for SCSS, and rolls all styles together using the included Gulp file.

+##To view current library of patterns:
+1. Fork this repo.
+2. Open index.html in Chrome.

+This will render all current patterns and components in an active web page for perusal.
+From here you can open the Chrome developer tools to inspect components.
+HTML/SCSS (and JS where applicable) for each pattern is available in the forked repo.

 ##To make changes:

 1. Fork this repo.